aujxn/portland_traffic_analysis/weekly_reports/week3.md

 - 3
 - 4

-And when directions is a number it seems to match the lane information.
-If the direction value parsed from the `LocationID` is reliable then updating some of these is an easy fix which has been applied in the code.
+And when `Directions` is a number it seems to match the lane information parsed from `LocationID`.
+If the direction value parsed from the `LocationID` is reliable then updating some of these is an easy fix (already applied in the code).

 ## Results and Analysis